It seems like everyone, and their dog has a podcast these days. The average podcast listener tunes in for an average of 6.5 hours each week.

 3. How will you format each episode?

-From rom-coms to pop songs to talk shows, every piece of content follows a format in order to present unique information within a familiar structure.
+From rom-coms to pop songs to talk shows, every piece of content follows a format to present unique information within a familiar structure.
 No matter what your podcast is about, content is more digestible to an audience if they know what to expect.
 Choosing the right format will depend on your hosts, topics, resources, and goals.

 Video Podcast Formats to Choose From